SuGold/SuGold.github.io/THM Writeups/SimpleCTF/README.md

 ![Cracked](https://i.ibb.co/tZTFTxQ/Cracked.png)

-We can no succesfully login to the SSH server on port 2222 with the credentials we just found.
+We can now succesfully login to the SSH server on port 2222 with the credentials we just found.

 > What's the user flag?